tokudayo/pythonify/README.md

 ### As a module

-The API is similar to CLI version.
+The API is similar to the command line version.
 Just do something like:

 ```python
 from pythonify import pythonify